Phone: (03) 9394 9477

 As you may be aware, the NBN Rollout has commenced at Sanctuary Lakes Resort.

-The NBN Rollout will affect your back-to-base monitoring system, and therefore we strongly recommend that you install a PermaConn unit before connecting to NBN.
+The NBN Rollout will affect your back-to-base monitoring system, and therefore we strongly recommend that you install a PermaConn.
+Which is a 4/5G device which will continue to work after the 4G system is upgraded to 5G unit before connecting to NBN.

-SLR Security is currently installing two Wireless Alarm Monitoring devices:
+SLR Security is currently installing three Wireless Alarm Monitoring devices:

 PM24 -Single Sim: Alarm communicator using a 3G/4G Path (Mobile Data Network) eliminating the need for a fixed phone line.
 The unit is installed in the alarm panel by our qualified technician and connected to our monitoring centre.
 No more call charges or future phone line rental fees will be incurred.

 - PM24 -Single Sim + APP: Alarm communicator using a 3G/4G Path (Mobile Data Network) eliminating the need for a fixed phone line.
 The unit is installed in the alarm panel by our qualified technician and connected to our monitoring centre.
 No more call charges or future phone line rental fees will be incurred.
-There is also an app available (at your cost) which enables the user to arm and disarm and check the status of the alarm system remotely.
+There is also an app available (at your cost - a once only cost of roughly $2.00 payment is the only extra expense) which enables the user to arm and disarm and check the status of the alarm system remotely.
+You will receive a Text with instructions on how to get the App and set up your Phone.

 PM45 – Dual Sim: Alarm communicator with dual Sim 3G/4G Path.
 In addition to the PM24 features this Alarm Communicator has the ability to switch between mobile networks should one fail.
-There is also an app available (at your cost) which enables the user to arm and disarm and check the status of the alarm system remotely.
+There is also an app available (at your cost - a $9 per month app subscription) which enables the user to arm and disarm and check the status of the alarm system remotely.
+You will receive a Text with instructions on how to get the App and set up your Phone.

 Note - not all alarm systems will be compliant with the PM45.